ipfs/kubo/README.md

 $ nix-env -i ipfs
 ```

-You can also install the Package by using it's attribute name, which is also `ipfs`.
+You can also install the Package by using its attribute name, which is also `ipfs`.

 #### Guix